SuiAjdini/Agentic-Explorations/langfuse_gemini_streamlit_agent/README.md

-## 🔁 AI editorial team
+## 🔁 Langfuse DEMO

-A production-style LangGraph agent that demonstrates real-time looping, validation, and human-in-the-loop control for resilient AI workflows.
+A simple agent that demonstrates monitoring through Langfuse.

 ## 🚀 How to Run the Project